-The property market in Hong Kong is affected by many factors, including changes in the social, political, economic and legal environments in Hong Kong, and changes in the Hong Kong Government's fiscal and economic policies.
-We are also sensitive to changes in the economic conditions, consumer confidence, consumer spending and customer preferences.
-Other factors beyond our control such as levels of personal disposable income may also affect consumer confidence in our geographical markets and demand for our properties.
+The property market in Hong Kong is affected by many factors, including:

+- changes in the social, political, economic and legal environments in Hong Kong; - changes in the Hong Kong Government's fiscal and economic policies; - changes in the economic conditions; - changes in consumer confidence, consumer spending and customer preferences; - levels of personal disposable income which may affect consumer confidence in our geographical markets and demand for our properties; - increases in interest rates.
 In December 2015, the Federal Reserve of the United States decided to raise the federal funds rate by 0.25% and indicated that the rate level is expected to increase gradually in the next few years.
 If banks in Hong Kong follow and raise interest rates, cost of financing may become higher thereby negatively affecting the property market in general.
+For details, please refer to the paragraph headed "Risks Relating to Our Industry - Our business will be adversely affected if mortgage financing becomes more costly or otherwise less attractive or available" below in this section.